 Combine that with enhanced motor unit recruitment and greater motor-unit integration and you have one potent muscle growth stimulus!

 Cool, But Exactly How Do I Do It?

 Since you’ll have to change either your grip or stance width several times during a set, you’ll use the cluster approach.
 In a cluster you rack the weight after every rep and take a short rest period to re-set; 4-6 seconds is good but find what works best for you.

-I personally find that three different positions during a set works best.
+I personally find that three different positions during a set work best.
 So you’ll either have to perform sets of 3, 6, or 12, depending on where you lie in your rep-range preference.
-I’m a low-rep guy myself so I favor sets of 3 with occasional sets of 6.
+I’m a low-rep guy myself so I favour sets of 3 with occasional sets of 6.